AlexB52/grizzly-group/README.md

 ### Gotchas

-I tried to make `Grizzly::Collection` methods return what would be expected.
+`Grizzly::Collection` methods try their best to return what you would expect.
 That said there are some methods with special behaviour.

-* `#map` returns an instance of the subclass and not an array
+* `#map` returns an instance of the subclass and not an Array.
-* `#to_a` returns an array
+* `#to_a` returns an Array
 * `#transpose`, `#product`, `#zip`, `#partition`, `#group_by`: check their implementation and specs as they return subgroups
 * `#grep` and `#grep_v` methods are not supported and will raise: See issue https://github.com/AlexB52/grizzly-rb/issues/8